Palkita/Dictionary_Python/README.md

-# Dictionary_Python
+# Dictionary
-This is a dictionary where you find the meaning of a word.
+This is a dictionary where a user can find the meaning of a word he searches.